MakiSaine/olympic-visual-analytics-2024/README.md

 <br><br>

-The combined dataset enabled an interactive dashboard that explores participation, medal distribution, and athlete performance across all Olympic Games between 1896 and 2016.
+The combined dataset enabled an interactive dashboard that explores participation, medal distribution and athlete performance across all Olympic Games between 1896 and 2016.
-It was designed for analysts, historians, coaches, athletes, policymakers, and the general public — anyone interested in understanding Norwegian sports achievements through a data-driven lens.
+It was designed for analysts, historians, coaches, athletes, policymakers and the general public — anyone interested in understanding Norwegian sports achievements through a data-driven lens.

 ---

 ## Design Explanation

-The design emphasizes storytelling through consistent use of color, annotation, and interactivity.
+The design emphasizes storytelling through consistent use of color, annotation and interactivity.
-The visualization types include line charts for trends, bar charts for comparisons, and bubble charts for individual achievements.
+The visualization types include line charts for trends, bar charts for comparisons and bubble charts for individual achievements.

 According to **Kirk (2019)**, line charts improve perceptual accuracy by representing quantitative values through proportional line size and position.
 This allows both detailed analysis and quick comprehension of temporal trends.

-Bubble charts visualize individual medals, and bar charts compare results among nations — differentiated by color for gender and medal type.
+Bubble charts visualize individual medals, and bar charts compare results among nations, differentiated by color for gender and medal type.
-The deliberate use of **gold, silver, and bronze** aligns the story visually and semantically, enhancing clarity and engagement.
+The deliberate use of **gold, silver and bronze** aligns the story visually and semantically, enhancing clarity and engagement.

 > “When it comes to explanatory analysis and leveraging visuals to share information, thoughtful use of color and text helps focus the story.”
 > — Knaflic, 2015, *Storytelling with Data*